en:navody:object_storage:cesnet_rbd:start

 First it is necessary to add the appropriate repositories to the package, to / etc / apt / sources.list add the following lines.

-deb https://eu.ceph.com/debian-pacific/ bionic main
+deb https://eu.ceph.com/debian-reef/ bionic main

 deb http://cz.archive.ubuntu.com/ubuntu/ bionic main (need for one package during installation)